Chapter 1: Medication types and uses

 What seemed to be happening at the time of the flare-up?
 (What was your loved one doing and feeling at the time?)

-Please note that information about common symptoms and how to keep a symptom diary are fully covered in Module 7, Recognizing symptoms to assess comfort.
+Information about common symptoms and how to keep a symptom diary are fully covered in Module 7, Recognizing symptoms to assess comfort.

 Words of wisdom